VinF/deer/README.rst

 Dependencies
 ============

-This framework is tested to work under Python 2.7, and Python 3.5.
-It should also work with Python 3.3 and 3.4.
+This framework is tested to work under Python 3.6.

 The required dependencies are NumPy >= 1.10, joblib >= 0.9.
-You also need theano >= 0.8 or tensorflow >= 0.9 along with the keras library.
+You also need Keras>=2.1.

 For running the examples, Matplotlib >= 1.1.1 is required.
 For running the atari games environment, you need to install ALE >= 0.4.